MrHarcombe/NodeDemonstrator/README.md

 ## Usage

-Currently, this project depends on a tweaked version of CustomTkinter that needs to be obtained directly from (here)[https://github.com/DerSchinken/CustomTkinter/tree/fix-1419] until the (submitted PR)[https://github.com/TomSchimansky/CustomTkinter/pull/2240] is approved into the main project.
+- Currently, this project uses the tweaked version of CustomTkinter that needs to be obtained directly from [here](https://github.com/DerSchinken/CustomTkinter/tree/fix-1419) until the [submitted PR](https://github.com/TomSchimansky/CustomTkinter/pull/2240) is approved into the main project.
-To run, install package then launch with "python -m nodemon"
+- To run, install package then launch with "python -m nodemon"

 ## Future algorithm support

 - Kruskal's and Prim's minimum spanning trees
 - Other algorithms from [here](https://memgraph.com/blog/graph-algorithms-applications), or [here](https://memgraph.com/blog/graph-algorithms-list) or [here](https://towardsdatascience.com/10-graph-algorithms-visually-explained-e57faa1336f3)?
 - Any other suggestions?